martymcguire/sticky-scribbles/README.md

 ## Known Issues

+### It's not responsive!

+Whew, I know.
+I jammed the original version of this together before I learned about SVG `viewBox` and `preserveAspectRatio`.

+It should be possible to fix this up so the canvas fits the device width, but there's some munging to do with the sticky note background image (maybe an [`<image>`](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/SVG_Image_Tag)?) and the drawing code will, I think, need to take the actual width+height of the SVG on the page into account.

 ### Naive `pointer*` events handling does unexpected things on multi-touch devices

 For example, this two-finger drag makes kind of a zig-zaggy filled-in area instead of two distinct lines: